-- The shareholder has a legal residence that is not Minnesota - The shareholder is not included in composite income tax - The S corporation is not electing to file and pay PTE tax - The shareholder has Minnesota distributive income of \$1,000 or more from this S corporation - The shareholder has income that was not generated by a transaction related to the termination or liquidation of the S corporation in which no cash or property was distributed in the current or prior taxable year
+- The S corporation is not electing to file and pay PTE tax - The shareholder has Minnesota distributive income of \$1,000 or more from this S corporation - The shareholder has income that was not generated by a transaction related to the termination or liquidation of the S corporation in which no cash or property was distributed in the current or prior taxable year

 If the S corporation elected PTE tax, the S corporation is not required to withhold for a nonresident shareholder.
-The nonresident shareholder may still be required to file an income tax return if they meet the minimum filing requirement (\$14,575 for 2024) and the PTE tax does not satisfy their filing requirement.
+The nonresident shareholder may still be required to file an income tax return if they meet the minimum filing requirement (\$13,825 for 2023) and the PTE tax does not satisfy their filing requirement.